chuckyang123/tp/docs/UserGuide.md

 ## Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the SoCTAssist.

-* Deletes all students, groups and consultations from the address book.
+* Deletes all students, groups and consultations from the SoCTAssist

 Format: `clear`